 - Develop innovative approaches to provide student support.

 - Support the Library’s role in academic support, student development and campus life.

-- Improve recruitment, marketing and outreach to make Towson a first choice institution for an increasing percentage of students.
+- Improve recruitment, marketing and outreach to make TU a first choice institution for an increasing percentage of students.